Consumer Overdraft Disclosure

 On a joint account, any joint account owner who is a member in good standing may request to enroll in our Overdraft Program.
 We may decline to enroll a member in our Overdraft Program in our sole discretion.
 We reserve the right to change the terms of or discontinue our Overdraft Program altogether in our sole discretion.

-The overdraft limit on consumer accounts is $500.00.
+The overdraft limit on consumer accounts is $500.
 Any service fees we charge you count toward the dollar limit.
-After this dollar limit has been reached, we will not pay any further overdrafts on your account; instead, we will decline insufficient funds transactions and charge you the returned item fee (currently $25.00) As set forth in our Consumer Account Agreement, transactions may not be processed in the order in which they occurred, and the order in which we receive and process transactions can affect the total amount of service fees that you incur for overdrafts.
+After this dollar limit has been reached, we will not pay any further overdrafts on your account; instead, we will decline insufficient funds transactions and charge you the insufficient funds fee (currently $25).

 Notice for Non-Members and Members Who Do Not Enroll in the Overdraft Program

-If there are insufficient funds to cover a transaction on a non-member account or a member account which is not enrolled in our Overdraft Program, we will decline the transaction and charge the returned item fee (currently $25.00) for each returned item.
+If there are insufficient funds to cover a transaction on a non-member account or a member account which is not enrolled in our Overdraft Program, we will decline the transaction and charge the insufficient funds fee (currently $25) for each such transaction.
+There is no limit on the total insufficient funds fees we can charge you for insufficient funds transactions.
+If the assessment of insufficient funds fees brings your account into a negative balance, you will be required to bring your account into a positive balance before we pay any further transactions on your account.
 If you are unsure of your membership status or whether you are eligible to enroll in our Overdraft Program, speak with a credit union employee.

 Under this service, we may authorize and pay overdrafts for the following transactions:

 - checks and other transactions made using your checking account number

 We do not authorize and pay overdrafts for the following transactions, unless you ask us to: